 Landscape of Hope

 Vivek Venkatesh, PhD is an internationally renowned researcher and research-creator focused on building community resilience and tolerance against hate through a resolutely public pedagogical approach.
-He is the UNESCO co-Chair in Prevention of Radicalisation and Violent Extremism (UNESCO-PREV), President of the UNESCO Chairs Network in Canada, and Co-Director of the Centre for the Study of Learning and Performance (CSLP) at Concordia University, where he is Full Professor of Inclusive Practices in Visual Arts and Chair of the Department of Art Education.
+He holds the UNESCO co-Chair in Prevention of Radicalisation and Violent Extremism (UNESCO-PREV), and is Co-Director of the Centre for the Study of Learning and Performance (CSLP) at Concordia University, where he is Full Professor of Inclusive Practices in Visual Arts and Chair of the Department of Art Education.

 His myriad contributions to promoting tolerance and non-violence have been co-created with community and scholastic partners,and have taken many forms: massive open online courses, multimedia portals,curricular frameworks, peer-reviewed publications, feature films,documentaries, musical soundtracks, as well as multimedia productions.
 He has been awarded close to $8.9 million (CAD) in external funding as principal or co-principal investigator, has published and presented nearly 70 peer-reviewed scholarly pieces, as well as curated and performed at over 25 festival, art installation and concert events.

 Dr. Venkatesh’s leadership with respect to unique and impactful collaborations has been remarkable.
 His directorship of the CSLP is but one example.
 Working at the intersection of cognitive and motivational science, instructional design, educational technologies, research-creation and social pedagogy, the Centre has a highly multi- and inter-disciplinary cohort of nearly 50 researchers, over a dozen professional staff and several hundred students.
 Under Dr. Venkatesh’s directorship, the Centre’s refreshed mandate has been granted $2.24 million (CAD) in funding for infrastructure until 2027, and now emphasizes collaborations with scholars and community practitioners from diverse backgrounds in the fields of political science, humanities, religion,psychology, philosophy, multimedia art, and clinical psychiatry.